Stewart Brand: NASA images of Earth

 In 1966, while on an LSD trip on the roof of his house in North Beach, San Francisco, Brand became convinced that seeing an image of the whole Earth would change how we think about the planet and ourselves.
 He then campaigned to have NASA release the then-rumored satellite image of the entire Earth as seen from space.
 He sold and distributed buttons for 25 cents each, asking, "Why haven't we seen a photograph of the whole Earth yet?"
 During this campaign, Brand met Richard Buckminster Fuller, who offered to help Brand with his projects.

-In 1967, a satellite, ATS-3, took the photo.
-Brand thought the image of our planet would be a powerful symbol; it adorned the first (Fall 1968) edition of the Whole Earth Catalog.
+In 1967, the ATS-3 satellite took the photo Brand had envisioned.
+He thought the image of our planet would be a powerful symbol and featured it on the first (fall 1968) edition of the Whole Earth Catalog.
 Later in 1968, NASA astronaut Bill Anders took an Earth photo, Earthrise, from Moon orbit, which became the front image of the spring 1969 edition of the Catalog.
 1970 saw the first celebration of Earth Day.
-During a 2003 interview, Brand explained that the image "gave the sense that Earth's an island, surrounded by a lot of inhospitable space.
-And it's so graphic, this little blue, white, green and brown jewel-like icon amongst a quite featureless black vacuum."